-On April 14, 1789 in Mount Vernon's New Room, George Washington was informed that he received the Electoral College's unanimous vote as first President of the newly formed United States of America.
+On April 14, 1789, George Washington was informed that he received the Electoral College's unanimous vote as first President of the newly formed United States of America.
 Charles Thomson, the Secretary of Congress, arrived at Mount Vernon to share the news.
 Washington accepted the honor with a brief speech and two days later departed his Virginia estate for New York, the new nation's capital.
 The President-elect and his party arrived in New York on April 23, and Washington was inaugurated at Federal Hall a week later on April 30, 1789.

 In preparation for Washington's arrival in New York, Congress quickly moved to select a dwelling suitable for the first President and to furnish it appropriately.
 They leased 3 Cherry Street from Samuel Osgood for a sum of $845 per year, and a joint resolution of the Senate and House of Representatives directed Osgood to "put the house and the furniture thereof in proper condition for the residence and use of the President of the United States."
 Substantial alterations were made, including the expansion of the drawing room in order to accommodate Presidential entertaining.
 Maria Bowne Franklin Osgood, Samuel Osgood's wife, set to work selecting suitable furnishings.